RISC-V-for-Rust-toolchain/Main-CI-Template/README.md

 # Main-CI-Template
-Main github workflow for extend test.
+Main github workflow for extend test.Next step: Add this CI to other project, mantained by rust-lang.